MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/structured-outputs.md

 # Structured outputs

-Structured outputs makes a model to follow a [JSON Schema](https://json-schema.org/overview/what-is-jsonschema) definition that you provide as part of your chat completions API call.
-This is in contrast to the older [JSON mode](./json-mode.md) feature which guaranteed valid JSON would be generated, but was unable to ensure strict adherence to the supplied schema.
+Structured outputs make a model follow a [JSON Schema](https://json-schema.org/overview/what-is-jsonschema) definition that you provide as part of your chat completions API call.
+This is in contrast to the older [JSON mode](./json-mode.md) feature, which guaranteed valid JSON would be generated, but was unable to ensure strict adherence to the supplied schema.

 ## Supported models